quantumofme/pavia-qiskit-tutorials/README.md

 execution of some others above them.
 We suggest you run cells in `Introduction.ipynb` and `Part2.ipynb` one by one, since these notebooks contain interaction with the IBMQ servers wich can possibly fail or take a long time.
 On the other hand, `Part1.ipynb` is probably best read after running all cells first.

-### Creating a Qconfig.py

-Together with the notebooks, you should find a Qconfig_template.py file.
-Just fill the required fields with your data from the IBM Quantum Experience, in particular add your personal API key, to be able to connect remotely to the IBMQ services.
-Rename the file to Qconfig.py before using the notebooks.

 ### Known bugs

 * Some commands, depending on your platform, may raise warnings from the python kernel.
 They disappear if you run the corresponding cell twice, but you can also filter them with the python  `warnings` module.
-* The  `execute`/`JobMonitor` part for execution on real backends in  `Introduction.ipynb` and `Part2.ipynb` (Bonus track 2) may raise an error like this when ran for the first time on a kernel:
-    ```
-    AttributeError: module 'ipywidgets' has no attribute 'GridBox'
-    ```
-  The error should disappear if you run the cell again on the same kernel.

 ## References & useful materials